Domestic rabbit: Experimentation

 Rabbits have been and continue to be used in laboratory work such as production of antibodies for vaccines and research of human male reproductive system toxicology.
 In 1972, around 450,000 rabbits were used for experiments in the United States, decreasing to around 240,000 in 2006.
 The Environmental Health Perspective, published by the National Institute of Health, states, "The rabbit [is] an extremely valuable model for studying the effects of chemicals or other stimuli on the male reproductive system."
 Rabbits are also used in the study of bronchial asthma and related lung diseases, stroke prevention treatments, cystic fibrosis, diabetes, and cancer.

 The New Zealand White is one of the most commonly used breeds for research and testing.

 Cosmetics testing

 Rabbits have been used for the Draize test, a method of testing cosmetics on animals.
 Animal rights activists have opposed animal experimentation for non-medical purposes, such as the testing of cosmetic and cleaning products, citing it as an example of cruelty in animal research.
 These efforts have resulted in the decreased use of rabbits in these areas.
-Albino rabbits are typically used in the Draize tests because they have less tear flow than other animals, and the lack of eye pigment makes the effects easier to visualize.
+Albino rabbits are typically used in the Draize tests because they have less tear flow than other animals, and the lack of eye pigment makes the effects easier to visualise.